 Besides reviewing the list of considerations to know before changing your life insurance policy, it is important to know the warning signs of agents you want to stay away from.
 If an agent does any of these things you need to contact your state insurance commissioner's office and let them know about the situation.
 State commissioners are there to help protect the public interest, and in the case of questionable behavior of an agent or representative, they can help you protect yourself too.

-Check If Your Life Insurance Agent is Licensed
+Is Your Agent Licensed

-Checklist of Life Insurance Agent Warning Signs
+Agent Warning Signs

 - The agent warns you not to tell your current insurer and/or relatives that you are thinking about changing policies.
 This goes against insurance company procedures and is a sign that the agent may be involved in churning, or not licensed!